College of Medicine

 For a complete listing of the graduate faculty visit this web site http://graduate.ouhsc.edu/Faculty/ApplytobeaFacultyMember.aspx - 14572582-graduate-faculty-list

 The Graduate Program in Biomedical Sciences (GPiBS) is an interdisciplinary program offered by the University of Oklahoma Health Sciences Center.
-It combines the expertise of six participating departments and programs: Departments of Biochemistry & Molecular Biology, Cell Biology, Oklahoma Center for Neuroscience, Microbiology & Immunology Pathology, Pharmaceutical Sciences, and Physiology.
+It combines the expertise of seven participating programs located in the Departments of Biochemistry & Molecular Biology, Cell Biology, Microbiology & Immunology, Pathology, Pharmaceutical Sciences, and Physiology and the Oklahoma Center for Neuroscience.
 GPiBS offers an interdisciplinary curriculum designed to provide students with a breadth of knowledge that will prepare them for their subsequent graduate studies.
-Students will graduate with a PhD degree from one of the participating departments or programs.
+Students will graduate with a PhD degree from one of the participating programs.

-Students should have a minimum G.P.A. of 3.0 and have completed an undergraduate degree in an area of science that adequately prepares them for the proposed plan of study described below.
-A GRE score is required.
-Applicants who have matriculated from foreign institutions will also need to have successfully completed the TOEFL.
-GRE and TOEFL scores should come from tests taken within the past two years.
-In addition, three letters of recommendation from individuals who can address the candidate’s research potential and preparedness for graduate school is needed.
+Students should have a minimum GPA of 3.0 and have completed an undergraduate degree in an area of science that adequately prepares them for the proposed plan of study described below.
+Applicants who have matriculated from foreign institutions will also need to have successfully completed the TOEFL within the past two years.
+In addition, three letters of recommendation from individuals who can address the candidate’s research potential and preparedness for graduate school are needed.
 Applicants must also submit a Goals/Purpose Statement.

 DOCTOR OF PHILOSOPHY DEGREE REQUIREMENTS